bulletmark/sleep-inhibitor/README.md

 Shell, Python, Ruby, C/C++, etc.

-The plugin does not normally receive any arguments although you can choose to specify arbitary arguments to any plugin via the configuration file, e.g. a sensitive token/password as the example [`plex-media-server`](https://github.com/bulletmark/sleep-inhibitor/blob/master/plugins/plex-media-server) plugin requires, or the process name for the example
+The plugin does not normally receive any arguments although you can choose to specify arbitrary arguments to any plugin via the configuration file, e.g. a sensitive token/password as the example [`plex-media-server`](https://github.com/bulletmark/sleep-inhibitor/blob/master/plugins/plex-media-server) plugin requires, or the process name for the example